Rusty Wallace Net Worth 2026

 Fact Sheet

-• Rusty Wallace is 70 years old
+• How old is Rusty Wallace?
+Rusty Wallace is 70 years old

-• Rusty Wallace's relationship status is Married (Patti)
+• Rusty Wallace is currently Married (Patti)

 • Rusty Wallace's kids are Greg, Katie, Stephen